 We believe it's possible to use some ideas or attitudes from different traditions or schools in a respectful way, if acknowledgement and credit are given where they’re due, and much focus is placed on the safety of the container.

-If we are careful not to take advantage of people, we think about health and safety, and we give acknowledgement to the Mayan people who have kept cacao traditions alive – then there is some space for creativity in working with cacao.
+If we are careful not to take advantage of people, we think about health and safety, and we give acknowledgement to the indigenous people who have kept cacao traditions alive – then there is some space for creativity in working with cacao.

 Sometimes it can even feel like cacao is telling us how it wants to be used!
 This is probably how it has always been with plant medicines.
 Even though no one can own a plant, we must still acknowledge the human cultures that have stewarded sacred plants throughout history.